 In particular, a larger surface area on the leaves of a plant means more sunlight can be absorbed and converted into energy via photosynthesis.

 According to the University of Missouri Extension, nitrogen is also found in proteins in the roots and tissues of plants.
 This helps with water and nutrient uptake.

 In addition to using fertilizer that contains nitrogen, you can also use compost or manure to add nitrogen to your soil.
 For more information, you can check out my article on how to make compost and my article on how to find manure.

+A plant that lacks nitrogen will also grow slower than a healthy plant.
 For more information, check out my article on nitrogen deficiency and how to treat it.

 Why Do Plants Need Phosphorus?

 Plants need phosphorus to produce new tissue for growth.
 According to the University of Nebraska at Lincoln, phosphorus is used to help regulate protein production in plants.